 Reusing and Recycling Servers

-Obviously, any server storage devices are comprehensively erased (by writing zeros to the entire disk several times) before they leave our control.
+All server storage devices are comprehensively erased (by writing zeros to the entire disk several times) before they leave our control.

 Recycling paper is all well and good, but in reality all paper is sourced from renewable sources and recycling paper is actually quite energy intensive anyway.
 Therefore, the best thing to do with paper is to use as little as possible, which is what we do.
 We have an "avoid paper" policy, and all our documents and systems are electronic in our private Wiki.
-We only print things that we are required to keep in hard-copy form by law, but even that is a good form of carbon sequestration.
+We strive to only print things that we are required to keep in hard-copy form by law, but even that is a good form of carbon sequestration.

 More Than Words